News

 For queries about Postal Sales, please email lotspostalsales@gmail.com.
 This E mail address may also be used for ordering from Postal Sales if wishing to pay by direct debit bank transfer - for details see Page 1 of the Sales Bulletin.

-We now meet at The Gallery at Alan Baxter, 77 Cowcross Street, Farringdon.
-It is already used by several other societies (including TLURS) so may be familiar to some of you.
-It is three minutes walk from Farringdon Station (Met/Circle/H&C lines, Elizabeth line and Thameslink).
+We meet at The Gallery at Alan Baxter, 77 Cowcross Street, Farringdon.
+A three minute walk from Farringdon Station* (Met/Circle/H&C lines, Elizabeth line and Thameslink).

-We shall start and end earlier than at Conway Hall as the venue is locked by 9pm.
-Therefore doors will open at 6pm, meetings start at 6.30pm and finish at 8pm, then Q&As and sales stand but all out by 9pm.
+Doors open at 6pm, meetings start at 6.30pm and finish at 8pm, then Q&As and sales stand but all out by 9pm when the venue is locked.

 *Exit from Farringdon station (Met side), turn east and go up Cowcross Street until you reach the Leon restaurant.
 Opposite there is a passageway, cross the cobbled courtyard to the far right corner and go down the stairs to the basement meeting room known as 'The Gallery'.
 We would advise that you do not drive to the venue, parking space is rare and charges apply for 24 hours.
 There are several coffee shops and a Wetherspoons on Farringdon Road.